 Unlawful termination of employment:

 Following the Termination of Employment Law, an employee whose employment has been terminated unlawfully after completing 26 weeks of continuous employment with an employer is entitled to receive compensation.
-In addition, an employee who quitted his/her job due to his/her employer’s conduct is also eligible to receive compensation.
+In addition, an employee who quit his/her job due to his/her employer’s conduct is also eligible to receive compensation.
 Second of all, it should be clarified that the amount of compensation is determined by the Labour Disputes Court following an application by the employee.

 When assessing the amount of compensation, the Court takes into account the following criteria: